Glossary:

 Market analysis.
 For a proposed museum or large exhibition project, a market analysis is advance research done to predict feasibility, demand, attendance, competition, and revenue.
 It is (hopefully) conducted before significant design or investment decisions are made.

-MEP. (em-ee-PEE) An abbreviation that stands for “mechanical, electrical and plumbing."
-MEP engineers design and oversee the installation of most of the core systems in a building like a museum.
+MEP. (em-ee-PEE) An abbreviation that stands for “mechanical, electrical, and plumbing."
+MEP engineers design and oversee the installation of most of the core systems in a building, like a museum.
 (HVAC is a subset of MEP).

 Mockup.
 A non-functioning, partial assembly of an exhibition element, focusing on aesthetics and design only.
-Helps visualize final appearance.
+Helps visualize the final appearance.
 Made quickly, discarded eventually.
 (See also: sample, prototype, first article.)

 Mood board.
 A visual collage combining images, words, and/or pieces of materials.
 Originally glued to an actual board, now usually digital.
 Used to inspire a design process by seeing what others have already done.
-(If you want to do something actually new, go a step further and make a Bad Mood Board instead.)
+(If you want to do something actually new, go a step further and make a bad mood board instead.)

 Museum of Forks.
 Fictitious, but exceptional, museum often used in Making the Museum as an example.
-Used here, here, and here.

 N